tony83033/secondBrain/secondBrain/Linux/access controll.md

 command -> chgrp <groupname> ./project -> project is a dir

+chgrp is used to change group ownership of a file or dir

 ========================================
 To change the owner of a folder or file use this command command -> chown <username> ./project  -> project is a dir